Legal industry by country: Types of stakeholders

 Traditionally, major stakeholders in the legal industry include lawyers, judicial systems and law schools.
 However, in recent years, the industry has expanded to include alternative legal service providers (ALSPs), which provide high demand legal services that were traditionally provided by law firms.
 These range from small legal tech start-ups to the Big Four accounting firms that offer legal managed services to their clients.
 Allied legal professionals in roles like knowledge management, learning and professional development, legal project management, legal process engineering and legal technologists are also an important part of facilitating the delivery of legal products and services.

 ALSPs provide many legal services such as document review, contract management, litigation support, e-Discovery and contract lawyers and staffing.
 ALSPs are widely utilised to manage various legal services.
 Some law firms may also hire ALSPs to provide additional services for their corporate clients, whereas corporates may work closely with ALSPs to provide specialised legal support for their in-house legal teams.

 Types of technologies

-Legal technologies are also are beginning to be pervasively adopted to improve the quality, efficiency and cost-effectiveness of legal services and their delivery.
+Legal technologies are also beginning to be pervasively adopted to improve the quality, efficiency and cost-effectiveness of legal services and their delivery.
 Machine learning in legal research and document review, distributed ledger technologies in smart contracts, advanced statistical modelling for legal analytics of big data, and the digitalisation of court processes are popular areas for legal technology adoption and innovation.